laserpants/trombone/docs/authentication.rst

     my_application      : 53d5864520d65aa0364a52ddbb116ca78e0df8dc

-To remove a client use:
+To remove a client, use:

 ::